GhettoKitty/Custom-Tools-for-Discord/README.md

 ### How to Install

 You download discordtool.exe, right click, run it as admin.
-Then, put your token in token.txt (make a txt file and put it in the same directory as the tool).
 Note that it may take a bit so you can just wait until it launches. it can take up to 5 mins so don't close it early! (in the case if it takes longer than 5 minutes and your windows isnt bugged keep it running) but if it doesn't pop up in 5 minutes, contact me or make sure your windows isnt bugged.

 ### Features